Hepatitis B immune globulin (Injection)

 - A nurse or other health provider will give you this medicine.

-- Hepatitis B vaccine is often used in addition to hepatitis B immune globulin.
-Make sure you understand if you also need the vaccine.
+- Hepatitis B vaccine is often used in addition to this medicine.
+Talk with your doctor about receiving hepatitis B vaccine.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.